Haannbboo/cs225-project-archive/RESULTS.md

     	if (A->parent==nullptr) return R->length_;
     	else return A->parent->G + R->length_;
     }

+    // Actual operating cost having been already traversed

     double Astar::calcH(Point* A)
     {
     	return destination_->distance(A)*1.33;
+    };

-    }; // this is equavilent to calculate distance between A and B;
+    // Direct distance between A and B;

     double Astar::calcF(Road* road, Point* point)
     {
     return calcG(point,road) + calcH(point);
     }
+    // Sum of G and H

 During the testing of our algorithm, we found out that weight is a really important factor in our algorithm design.
 Essentially, heurisitc search like A* is informed search.
 We found out that if we multiply the weight of H with a different factor, the result will totally different.